jeff-d/quicklab/docs/monitoring.md

 otelcol-sumo config

-- otelcol-sumo is installed on Bastion via [Install Script](https://help.sumologic.com/docs/send-data/opentelemetry-collector/install-collector-linux/#install-script)
+- otelcol-sumo is installed on bastion via [Install Script](https://help.sumologic.com/docs/send-data/opentelemetry-collector/install-collector-linux/#install-script)
 - collector customizations are created by cloud-init in `/etc/otelcol-sumo/conf.d/prefix-LabId-otelcol-sumo.yaml` which is picked up by otelcol-sumo on first run

 QuickLab default telemetry sources